 The global financial crisis of 2008 had a big impact on the national debt of Luxembourg — the debt level doubled in 2008 and then continued to rise up in stages to a peak debt to GDP ratio of 23.7% in 2013.
 After that, the national debt reduced as a percentage of GDP up until 2017 when it rose back up to 2013 levels.

 The government of Luxembourg has consistently run annual budget surpluses since 2013.
-This helped to bring down the national debt until the year 2017.
+This helped to bring down the national debt up to 2017.

-The country’s national debt rose in 2017 even though the government ran a surplus in that year, which mean that it had money to spare and didn’t need to borrow.
+The country’s national debt rose in 2017 even though the government ran a surplus in that year, which means that it had money to spare and didn’t need to borrow.

-One reason that a country’s debt to GDP ratio could rise without the government borrowing any more money is if its GDP falls.
-However, the country’s GDP rose in 2017, as the graph below from the OECD shows.
+One reason that a country’s debt-to-GDP ratio could rise without the government borrowing any more money is if its GDP falls.
+However, the country’s GDP rose in 2017.

 The credit ratings calculated by the world’s top four agencies for Luxembourg are shown in the table below.